rockorager/lsr/README.md

 ## Benchmarks

 Benchmarks were all gathered on the same set of directories, using the latest releases of each program (versions are shown below).
+All benchmarks run on Linux (because io_uring). `lsr` does work on macOS/BSD as well, but will not see the syscall batching benefits that are available with io_uring.

 | Program | Version |
 |:-------:|:-------:|